Parks Projects

 |

 Plans are underway for the development of a new destination park, located at the south-west corner of Yonge Street and Major Mackenzie Drive West.
-The Final Dave Barrow Civic Square Park Plan (staff report SRPBS25.023) was approved by Council on March 26, 2025.
+The Final Dave Barrow Civic Square Park Plan was approved by Council on March 26, 2025.
 Developed in consultation with the community, the Park Plan will see these enhancements over the coming years:

 |

-Heron View Park - Design Underway |
+Heron View Park - Construction |

 |

+Project Update: Residents were invited to comment on the proposed design from December 4, 2024 to January 12, 2025.
 Email Project Manager, Mike McCallum for more information or call him at 905-771-2469. |

 | Jefferson Forest Trail |